'Jawan' could surpass 'Pathaan' opening day figures, eyes Rs 65-70 cr: experts | Entertainment

 Senior distributor and exhibitor Raj Bansal, said many theatres in Rajasthan will also hold early morning shows of ''Jawan'' due to the unprecedented response.

-"After almost 30 years in Rajasthan, we are having 6 am shows for 'Jawan'.
-In the past, this happened with Amitabh Bachchan's 'Hum','' Bansal, director of Jaipur's three-screen multiplex Entertainment Paradise, told PTI.
+"After almost 30 years in Rajasthan, we are having 6 am shows,'' Bansal, director of Jaipur's three-screen multiplex Entertainment Paradise, told PTI.

 In Mumbai, Gaiety-Galaxy, a prominent single-screen theatre, about 90 per cent of its seats are sold out.